This easy honey garlic chicken recipe has tender pan fried chicken breasts with a sticky sweet honey garlic glaze. It's fast and simple to make!

-How to make honey garlic chicken (summary)
+How to make honey garlic chicken (summary):

 Start by adding the sauce ingredients to a bowl and whisking them together.
 Then, prep the chicken by cutting each chicken breast in half lengthwise (this ensures it cooks quickly and evenly so it stays tender) and sprinkle it with salt & pepper.
 Heat the oil and butter in a skillet until it's hot, and then sear the chicken for about 5 minutes/side.
 Add the sauce to the pan and let it bubble for about 30 seconds (it'll activate the cornstarch and start to thicken).
 You then take the pan off the heat (important so the sauce won't end up burning or reducing too much) and spoon some over top of the chicken.
 Place the skillet in the oven for 5 minutes, and the chicken will finish cooking through and the sauce will reduce a bit more.
 (Full ingredients & instructions are in the recipe card below)

-You may also like my Honey Glazed Salmon.
+Love sweet sauces?
+Try my Honey Glazed Salmon.